-When Frank Luna returned my call last week I no idea who was on the line.
-I was waking from deep sleep, and his voice, a percussive, bass-heavy argot, tickled my inner ear.
+When Frank Luna returned the call last week I no idea who was on the line.
+That voice, a percussive, bass-heavy thing, woke me from deep sleep.

 He said, "Yes!
 Hello?
 Is this you?
 Yes?"